b-dienes/urban-green-routing/README.md

 1. **Data Acquisition**

-- Download NAIP satellite imagery for the AOI.
+- Download NAIP satellite imagery for the AOI
-- Extract street network from OpenStreetMap for the same AOI using OSMnx.
+- Extract street network from OpenStreetMap for the same AOI using OSMnx

 2. **Tree Detection**

-- Segment trees from NAIP satellite imagery using Detectree.
+- Segment trees from NAIP satellite imagery using Detectree
-- Raster processing, reprojection, and vectorization using NumPy, Rasterio, and Shapely.
+- Raster processing, reprojection, and vectorization using NumPy, Rasterio, and Shapely

 3. **Vector & Geometry Processing**